 3. Spread the word

 Share and retweet First Call’s report card graphics and posts through Facebook and Twitter today!
-Use the prepared posts and tweets in our Report Card Social Media Kit to spread the findings of the report card through your own social media.
+Use the prepared posts and tweets in our upcoming Report Card Social Media Kit to spread the findings of the report card through your own social media.
 Stay tuned for Infographics to share.

 4. Write a letter to the editor